AmpliconSuite/CoRAL/README.md

 **2.3 Expected output:**

 CoRAL may identify and reconstruct a few distinct focal amplifications in the input ```*.BAM``` sample, each will be organized as an *amplicon*, which includes a connected component of amplified intervals and their connections by discordant edges.
-CoRAL writes the following files to the path specified with ```--output_prefix```, all with the prefix given by ```--output_prefix```.
+CoRAL writes the following files to the directory specified with ```--output_dir```.

-* Graph file: For each amplicon, a tab-separated text file named ```output_prefix_amplicon*_graph.txt``` describing the *sequence edges*, *concordant edges* and *discordant edges* in the graph and their predicted copy count.
-Note that the graph files output by CoRAL have the same format as those output by [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (and therefore the files can be used interchangeably with AmpliconArchitect).
+* Graph file: For each amplicon, a tab-separated text file named ```output_dir/amplicon*_graph.txt``` describing the *sequence edges*, *concordant edges* and *discordant edges* in the graph and their predicted copy count.
+Note that the graph files outputted by CoRAL have the same format as those outputted by [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (and therefore the files can be used interchangeably with AmpliconArchitect).
 Here is an example graph file from GBM39, a cell line with *EGFR* amplified on ecDNA.
 ```
 SequenceEdge: StartPosition, EndPosition, PredictedCN, AverageCoverage, Size, NumberOfLongReads
 sequence	chr7:54659673-	chr7:54763281+	4.150534	45.907363	103609	576